Skip to content

 When configured with Nostr keys, the Monitor publishes monitoring results as Nostr events:

-• Kind 10166 — replaceable relay monitoring event
+• Kind 10166 — replaceable relay monitoring announcement (capabilities, networks)

-• Kind 30166 — parameterized replaceable relay monitoring event
+• Kind 30166 — parameterized replaceable relay discovery event (per-relay health data)

 These events are broadcast to configured relays, allowing other Nostr clients to consume health data.